by Teresa Murray, Consumer Watchdog

 To freeze your credit files by phone:

 Before you embark on your freeze journey, you should make sure you are ready.
-You can do all of the tasks through the automated operator; you don’t need to talk to a live person.
+You can do all of these through the automated operator; you don’t need to talk to a live person.
 Here are some important tips:

 1, Don’t try to multi-task.
 It’s not difficult to freeze or thaw your files.
 But you shouldn’t do it while you’re watching TV or cooking dinner.
 You need to focus and follow the prompts in a timely fashion.
 You should be able to complete all three bureaus in 15 to 20 minutes if you don’t make mistakes or miss your prompts and need to start over.